UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 <exercise id="9" title="Practicing Column Slicing">

 **Instructions:**
-When you run a coding exercise for the first time, it could take a bit of time for everything to load.
+Running a coding exercise for the first time, could take a bit of time for everything to load.
+Be patient it could take a few minutes.

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**